🧬

 Is the Alpine Dachsbracke suitable for apartment living?

-While they are calm indoors, they require significant daily exercise and mental stimulation, making them better suited for homes with access to outdoor space.
+While they are adaptable, they are high-energy hunting dogs that require significant daily exercise and mental stimulation, making them better suited for active households.

 Do they get along with other pets?